Lucas, Charles (P1, C3, L2)

 See Kentucky Guard Railroad Related Fatalities 1917-18

 According to correspondence by Captain J. C. Hobson, Jr. of the 138th - At 8:50 P. M., October 26, 1918, while enroute from Cherbourg, France, to a training camp at Meucon, France, a train carrying the 113th Ammunition Train collided with the 138th Field Artillery, which had just stopped at the station of Gael, France.
 The 138th train reportedly had had mechanical difficulties in the trip up to that point.
 Headquarters Company of the 138th occupied the last six cars of the train—the compartment and three box.
 All six cars were completely demolished.
 Other accounts report that 14 train cars were “telescoped” in the event.
 There are many conflicting accounts of the incident published in newspapers at various times with variation in the numbers of injured and dead and even the location of the wreck.
 The location had also been reported ne newspapers as: Gale, St. Main, St. Mein and Mellistroit.

 The men who were killed in the wreck were buried October 28th, in the U. S. Government cemetery No. 18 at Camp Coetquidan, France.
 Many were returned home in the years following the war.
 Lucas was buried in the Oise-Aisne American Cemetery, Fere-en-Tardenois, Department de l’Aisne, Picardie, France Plot B, Row 33, Grave 21.

-The other members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Buford G. Craig; Norbert V. Henry; Frank James; Watkins A. Moss; Walter C Nagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.
+The other members of the Kentucky National Guard Killed in the incident are: William E. Aubrey; Buford G. Craig; Norbert V. Henry; Watkins A. Moss; Walter C Neagle; Roy V. Ogle; Ralph Rose; James N. Tucker and Garland W. Wells.